 High turnover of staff

-All these factors add up to women leaving STEM early in their career – that, and a lack of childcare.
-Male-driven company policies neglect maternity leave and accessible childcare.
-Instead, they favour long working hours and irregular shift patterns – especially in research roles.
+All these factors, combined with a lack of childcare or unremarkable maternity leave policies, add up to women leaving STEM early in their careers.
+Many firms revolve around long or irregular working hours and shift patterns – especially in research roles.
 This is starting to change as more staff take advantage of flexi-time or working from home.

 So what's next?

-Just by reading this, you're making the first steps towards gender equality.
-It can't be achieved overnight, but there are many things you can do to get more women into STEM careers.
-To find out how to attract more women into STEM roles – and make sure they stay – download our free guide.
+We won’t reach gender equality overnight bust just by reading this, you're making the first steps towards facing the issue.
+To find out other ideas for how to attract more women into STEM roles – and make sure they stay – download our free guide.